The Book of Unknown Americans: Plot

-Alma and Arturo Rivera leave their comfortable surroundings in Pátzcuaro, Mexico when their daughter Maribel suffers a severe head injury.
-Their journey into the United States leads them to Newark, Delaware, a town with a school for the intellectually disabled known as Evers.
+The Book Of Unknown Americans by Cristina Henriquez tells the story of Alma and Arturo Rivera who leave their comfortable surroundings in Pátzcuaro, Mexico when their daughter Maribel suffers a severe head injury.
+Their journey into the United States leads them to Newark, Delaware, a town with a school for children with developmental disabilities known as Evers.
 Alma and Arturo hope that enrolling Maribel in Evers will help her recover from her severe brain damage.
 Arturo obtains a work visa, and he is able to get a job at a mushroom factory.
 However, the family's life beyond his job remains uncertain; they do not have a stable home environment, Alma does not work, and Maribel has not been officially admitted to Evers.

 The Riveras encounter the plight of many poor immigrants.
 They do not know how to speak English, they are unfamiliar with the school systems, and they are new to American culture.
+Their story is alternated with chapters telling short stories about other immigrants coming to America and living in the same apartment complex as the Riveras.
+These short stories highlight the lives and challenges of their friends and acquaintances who form a support network for the family.

-They find emotional support when they meet Rafael and Celia Toro.
+The most important friends who offer emotional support when they meet are Rafael and Celia Toro.
 The Toro family have two sons, Enrique and Mayor, and they live in the same low-income apartment complex as the Riveras.
 The Toro parents are immigrants from Panama who have become legal citizens but struggle to get by on one meager income.
 Celia Toro befriends Alma Rivera, and both women grow quite fond of each other.
 When Celia's son Mayor meets Maribel he is immediately attracted to her.
-Yet given her inability to speak fluidly due to her head injury, he learns to communicate with her through other means.
+Yet given her inability to speak fluently due to her head injury, he learns to communicate with her through other means.
 But their relationship is threatened by Garrett Miller, a boy at Mayor's school, who constantly bullies Mayor.
 One day after school, Garrett follows them and he bullies Mayor and accosts Maribel.
 Days later, Garrett sexually assaults Maribel.
 Her mother Alma witnesses the assault, and she immediately goes to the police.
 The police dismiss the incident in part because Alma does not know how to speak English well.
-Her lack of English speaking skills lead to miscommunication and a misunderstanding of the facts.
+Her lack of English proficiency leads to miscommunications and a misunderstanding of the facts.
 The police officer characterizes the incident as two teenagers who are most likely infatuated with one another and a mother who is not savvy about these common liaisons among teenagers.
 Alma is traumatized by the assault, and she is deeply concerned Arturo will blame her for not keeping Maribel safe.
 Soon after she meets with the police, she decides not to tell Arturo about the entire incident.